deankoch/snapKrig/cran-comments.md

 ## Overview of Version 0.0.3

+This update changes the following:

+* updated maintainer email address
+* minor edits to documentation to address notes from R CMD check
-This update adds tests (using the testthat package)
+* added some tests (using the testthat package)

-TODO: randomize the rest of the tests
-TODO: check why crs is absent by default but set to NULL by sk_rescale
-TODO: in sk_sub_idx, allow vector ij
-TODO: sk_sub - edge removal example error when removing single grid lines

 ## R CMD check results